-The four Reuse and Recycling Centres (RRCs) are re-opening from Monday 11 May 2020.
+The four Reuse and Recycling Centres (RRCs) re-opened with social distancing measures in place from Monday 11 May 2020 following closure due to COVID-19.
 This page contains important information that you should read through before you make a visit to an RRC.

 Reasons to Visit

 You should only go to an RRC if your visit is essential; this is to reduce the risk of transmission of Covid-19.
-Please make use of the collection services available from your local council, and continue to store items of waste in your home where possible, if relevant waste and recycling collection services have not yet been fully restored.
+Please make use of the collection services available from your local council if possible.

 Symptoms or Self-Isolation

 Do not make a trip to an RRC if you are showing symptoms of Covid-19 or if you are self-isolating.
 For more information on what you need to do if you or someone you share a home with has shown symptoms of Covid-19, please visit:

 Expect Queues and Delays

 We are continuing to experience long queues to use the RRCs.
 We would strongly encourage residents to wait until the initial high demand has passed, but if you must visit an RRC then you should be prepared for a long wait to get in.

 There may be staff from the local councils outside the RRCs managing the traffic, so please follow their instructions when waiting in the queue.